How do Sharp NCAA Football Bettors Take Advantage of Top 25 Rankings?

-In college football, the Coaches Poll is made up of 62 head coaches from BCS schools and includes many familiar names like LSU’s Les Miles, Ohio State’s Urban Meyer and Alabama’s Nick Saban.
-Most fans believe that based on the knowledge and insight of these coaches, the ranking systems must be accurate.
+In College Football, the rankings for the Associated Press (AP) Top 25 are formulated by surveying 65 sportswriters and broadcasters across the country.
+Most fans believe that based on the knowledge and insight of these media members, the ranking systems must be accurate.
 I am not one of those individuals.
-I am of the belief that these coaches are so busy planning for their own games, that they can’t possibly watch every other team across the country.
+I am of the belief that these writers are focused on a specific team or conference and can’t possibly watch every other team across the nation.

 With this belief as the driving force, I decided to consult with our Bet Labs software to determine whether or not ranked teams were actually being overrated by bettors and, moreover, whether there was historical value to betting against ranked teams.
 In order to do this, I located the “opponent rank” filter, located under the matchup info tab within Bet Labs.

-Immediately, I saw that simply betting against any ranked team had produced a 923-897 record since the start of the 2007 season.
+Immediately, I saw that simply betting against any ranked team had produced a 1495-1465 ATS (against the spread) record since the start of the 2005 season.
 While this record shows a slight bias, this system did not win frequently enough to cover the juice.
 However, my original belief was that it was borderline teams that would offer real value, so I set the “opponent rank” filter to examine only teams ranked in the back end of the top 25 (specifically between 15 and 25).
-These results were much more promising as this system produced a record of 430-371 — good for +39.78 units won and a 5% return on investment (ROI).
+These results were much more promising as this system produced a record of 672-617 — good for +22.73 units won and a 1.8% return on investment (ROI).

 The screenshot below shows the results graph for this system within Bet Labs.